longhorn/website/content/docs/1.5.0/spdk/quick-start.md

 Follow the steps in Quick Installation to install Longhorn system.

-### Enable SPDK Data Engine
+### Enable V2 Data Engine

-Enable the SPDK Data Engine by changing the `spdk` setting to `true` after installation.
+Enable the V2 Data Engine by changing the `v2-data-engine` setting to `true` after installation.
 Following this, the instance-manager pods will be automatically restarted.

-Or, you can enable it in `Setting > General > Enable SPDK Data Engine (Preview Feature)`.
+Or, you can enable it in `Setting > General > V2 Data Engine`.

 ### CPU and Memory Usage

-When the SPDK Data Engine is enabled, each instance-manager pod utilizes 1 CPU core.
+When the V2 Data Engine is enabled, each instance-manager pod utilizes 1 CPU core.
 This high CPU usage is attributed to the `spdk_tgt` process running within each instance-manager pod.
 The spdk_tgt process is responsible for handling input/output (IO) operations and requires intensive polling.
 As a result, it consumes 100% of a dedicated CPU core to efficiently manage and process the IO requests, ensuring optimal performance and responsiveness for storage operations.

 ```
 NAME                                                CPU(cores)   MEMORY(bytes)